alizasamad/SalaryPredictor/README.md

 # SalaryPredictor
-Analyze and predict trends in data science salaries
+Analyze and predict trends in data science salaries using random forest multiple regression model